X-Ryl669/tsimmes/README.md

 <img src="https://github.com/finom/tsimmes/assets/1082083/ec10294f-9b8b-4af1-9f66-a5694bacdfb5" width="450">
 </p> -->

-### A function for elements selection in 409 ASCII chars compressed, 687 bytes uncompressed!
+### A function for elements selection in 389 byte compressed, 685 ASCII chars uncompressed!

 **tsimmes** is a function that allows you to select elements on a web page.
 Think of it as of `document.querySelectorAll` on steroids with a little bit of jQuery like stuff.